bloxstreet/support/guides/training-guide.md

 | Trainees | Attends training and follows all instructions to recieve a possible promotion. | **Trainee Team Members - Senior Team Members**. | No maximum. |
 | Spectators | Supervises training and ensures everything is running smoothly. | Anyone ranked **Junior Moderator or Higher** (If a Specator arrives, they can not be turned down by the Host or Co-host). | No maximum. |

+##### **ANY RANK LISTED BELOW MAY NOT PARTICIPATE IN TRAINING.**
+(Customer, Allied Representative, Noted Customer, Store Intern, Assistant Supervisor, Floor Supervisor, Assistant Manager)

+## Training Scripts
+The following sections contain the scripts that you will need to say in-game.
+Only say what is shown for your specific role.
+Don’t say anything if you’re not doing that job!

+The Host Claims the Session
+{: .label .label-yellow }
+At :30, the host, the co-host, and the rankers should join the Training Center to prepare for the session.

+To claim the session, click the message at the top of the screen that says “Click here to host one!”.
+A GUI will pop up with a button that says “Claim” on it. **Please read the information first on that GUI.** Once you have pressed claim, the message that says “No Training is being hosted right now.
+Check back later!” on the lower ranks screen will be removed, and the session will become active.

+**_NOTE: AFTER YOU HAVE CLAIMED IN-GAME, YOU CANNOT LEAVE THE SERVER, OR YOU WILL RECEIVE CONSEQUENCES!
+DO NOT CLAIM IF YOU KNOW YOU ARE HAVING INTERNET RELATED ISSUES, THAT MIGHT MEAN YOU GET DISCONNECTED, ETC._**